fullscale180/arm/mongodb-high-availability/README.md

 - The minimum architecture of a replica set is comprised of 3 members.
 A typical 3-member replica set can have either 3 members that hold data, or 2 members that hold data and an arbiter
 - The deployment script is not yet idempotent and cannot handle updates (although it currently works for initial provisioning only)
 - SSH key is not yet implemented and the template currently takes a password for the admin user
-- MongoDB version 3.0.0 and above is recommended in order to take advantage of high-scale deployments offered by this template
+- MongoDB version 3.0.0 and above is recommended in order to take advantage of high-scale replica sets offered by this template
-- The current version of the MongoDB template is shipped with Ubuntu support only
+- The current version of the MongoDB template is shipped with Ubuntu support only (adding support for CentOS is just a matter of creating an additional installation .sh script)